pekkaklarck/argtypes/README.rst

 Decorator for argument type verification and conversion
 =======================================================

-Initial target usage is with `Robot Framework <http://robotframework.org>`_ test libraries that want to verify that keywords get correct arguments and/or that want strings to be automatically converted to base types.
+This module provides ``argtypes`` decorator that can verify argument types of Python functions and convert arguments to expected types.
+The main usage is with `Robot Framework <http://robotframework.org>`_ test libraries that want to verify/convert arguments their keywords accept.

 Requires `wrapt <https://pypi.python.org/pypi/wrapt>`_ that can be installed with::